AlexCue987/talking-the-talk/konkurrensy/flaky-tests-because-mockkStatic/README.md

     }
 }
 ```

-wrap static function in a class named `DateFactory`, which can be easily mocked
+wrap static function in a class named `DateFactory`, instances of which can be easily mocked:

 ```kotlin
 class DateFactory {
     fun today() = LocalDate.now()